Literature

 3 min

-BarcelonaFew literary prizes can boast 45 years of history like Documenta.
-"Our goal continues to be to find voices that are future proposals to enrich the Catalan literary panorama," says Èric del Arco, who has been a member of the Catalan literary community for 45 years. the Documenta bookstore promotes the award, together with La Otra Editorial.
-This year, and without intending to, the jury has ended up awarding two works instead of one: The screams, second novel by Víctor Recort, and A black cat in the garden, Irene Zurrón's debut in short fiction.
+BarcelonaFew literary awards can boast a 45-year history like Documenta.
+"Our goal continues to be to find voices that are forward-looking proposals to enrich the Catalan literary scene," says Èric del Arco, who has been a member of the the Documenta bookstore promotes the award, along with La Otra Editorial.
+This year, and unintentionally, the jury ended up awarding two works instead of one: The screams, second novel by Víctor Recort, and A black cat in the garden, Irene Zurrón's short story debut.

-Víctor Recort (Sant Boi de Llobregat, 1990) tries to find time to write when he is not working at the Finestres bookstore –where he schedules events almost every day– and when his two children let him.
-"My books are always short because I have little time," he admits.
-Shortly after debuting with Game boy (Caballo de Troya, 2019), Recort decided not to write in Spanish anymore for personal and political reasons.
+Víctor Recort (Sant Boi de Llobregat, 1990) tries to find time to write when he's not working at the Finestres bookstore –where he programs events almost every day– and when his two children allow him.
+"My books are always short because I don't have much time," he admits.
+Shortly after debuting with Game Boy (Caballo de Troya, 2019), Recort decided to stop writing in Spanish for personal and political reasons.
 "I'm not making a charniega claim or any nonsense of that kind," he says.
 His first novel, Airlift (Empúries, 2022), focused on the linguistic issue based on the reunion of two actors who had shared a sitcom successful decades ago.
-Television has also inspired the author again in The screams: the characters are a television presenter and two of the commentators who collaborate.
-"The phrase that sums up the novel would be this: three men must hide the corpse of a woman to maintain the reputation of one of them," he explains.
-"If we split hairs a little more, we could say that the book is a long opinion column, because the protagonist is a columnist and commentator who is also a father."
-Recort advances that the novel also addresses how the generation of men to which he belongs "still depends too much on elements of childhood such as superheroes, video games or the running "competitive".
-Behind this nostalgia mixed with the impossibility of growing there is "an enormous fear of the link".
+Television has also inspired the author again in The screams: The characters are a television presenter and two of the panelists who collaborate.
+"The phrase that sums up the novel would be this: three men must hide the body of a woman to maintain the reputation of one of them," he explains.
+"If we were to spin it a little more narrowly, we could say that the book is an elongated opinion column, because the protagonist is a columnist and panelist who, furthermore, is a father."
+Recort advances that the novel also thematizes how the generation of men to which he belongs "still depends too much on elements of childhood such as superheroes, video games or running competitive".
+Behind this nostalgia mixed with the impossibility of growing up there is "an enormous fear of the bond".

 The villages are not as idyllic as they seem

-Although Irene Zurrón has lived in Barcelona for seven years, where she is currently struggling to get a permanent place at a public university –"It is difficult and exhausting," she admits–, many of the stories are set in small towns.
-"Now there is a certain idealization of the natural world," says the author.
-"It seems that returning to live in the village implies reconnecting with your roots in an idyllic environment.
-In the villages, the dynamics can be very perverse."
-Irene Zurrón talks about it with elaborate, detailed prose, often imbued with lyricism.
+Although Irene Zurrón has lived in Barcelona for seven years, where she is currently struggling to secure a permanent position at the public university – "It's difficult and exhausting," she admits – many of the stories are set in small towns.
+"Nowadays, there's a certain idealization of the natural world," says the author.
+"It seems that returning to live in a village means reconnecting with your roots in an idyllic setting.
+In villages, the dynamics can be very perverse."
+Irene Zurrón speaks about this with elaborate, detailed prose, often imbued with lyricism.

 stats